Quantum Optics Fundamentals

 Planck–Einstein Relation

 Energy of a photon equals Planck's constant times its frequency.
-The birth of quantum theory — Einstein (1905).
+The founding equation of quantum theory.

 p = ℏk